MeriamGuellil/aDNA-BAMPlotter/README.md

 **NOT SUITED FOR LARGE GENOMES SUCH AS EUKARYOTE GENOMES!**

 The latest mapdamage version (v2.2.1) does not support the output per fasta header so it cannot be used to plot deamination with this script.
-However, the function could be returning soon as an optional flag.
+However, the function could be returning to mapdamage soon as an optional flag.

 # Requirements
 You will need the following python packages to run the script: